Photographing Ginger | Jewel of the Rainforest of Southeast Asia| 2 day photography course workshop Singapore

 Photographing Ginger | Jewel of the Rainforest of Southeast Asia| 2 day photography course workshop Singapore.
 Image above : Left to right.
 Crimson sunbird on ginger (Singapore).
 Globbeae (Fraser’s Hill, Malaysia)

-Here are a two handy tips to take better and more natural looking ginger flower, the jewel of the rainforest:
+Here are a 3 handy tips to take better and more natural looking ginger flower, the jewel of the rainforest:

 This will allow your camera to shoot at a much lower shutter speed without the blur caused by camera shake.
 With a tripod, you can shoot comfortably even at shutter speed of 1/2 second without shake provided there is no wind.

 What if you are equipped with image stabiliser ?
 Can you go as Low as 1/2 second ?
-Depending on the lens that you are using, check the article on “ How good is the image stabilised ?”
+Depending on the lens that you are using.
+Lets assume that you have a 50 mm lens, without stabiliser you must shoot at 1/50 sec.
+But with the stabiliser turned on, you can go 4 stops lower, so that will be 1/3 second.
+You can refer to the article on “ How good is the image stabilised ?”
 If you are equipped with the stabiliser, make sure you turn it OFF if you use with tripod otherwise the stabiliser could blur your image.

 The use of flash or reflector helps to fill-in those dark shadows that will not show the details of the intricate flower.
 The technique is called “Fill-in light ” technique which can be used with a reflector or remote flash.
 The secrete of using the “fill-flash” is not to do too much as it will make the image unnatural.

-The 2 day photography course workshop Singapore can guide you in the understanding of the use of image stabiliser and tripod in the basic course WS 101 while the Intermediate Workshop WS 201 will cover in more detail about “Fill-in Flash Technique.
-If you wish to go closer to the flower, the macro and close-up photography course WS 203, will enlighten you on the different creative ways to approach the subjects without breaking your budget.
+The 2 day photography course workshop Singapore can guide you in the understanding of the use of image stabiliser and tripod in the Basic Photo Course WS 101 while the Intermediate Photo Workshop WS 201 will cover in more detail about “Fill-in Flash Technique.
+If you wish to go closer to the flower, the Macro and close-up photography course WS 203, will enlighten you on the different creative ways to approach the subjects without breaking your budget.